rathanbpoojary/Applozic-Chat-SDK-Documentation/README.md

-**Parameters**:  ChangeGroupNameInfo (json object) will be passed as a parameter with following properties :-
+**Parameters**:  Json will be passed as a parameter with following properties :-